OpenAPI Interface Calling Methods

 app.listen(3000);

-Open the Postman tool and add a request (specific request method can be viewed in APIs Connector → Workflow).
+- Create a new request (request method can be viewed in APIs Connector → Workflow)

-// Check if there is a valid access_token
+// Check if current access token is valid

 const accessToken = pm.environment.get("access_token");